 6. Implement "Bear Smart" bylaws prohibiting the provision of food to bears as a result of intent, neglect or irresponsible management of attractants.

-Please check out the Bear Smart website.
+Please check out The Get Bear Smart Society website.
 It has lots of useful information, especially the background report, which describes the program in detail.

 Where is Prince George in all of this?